FUNDAMENTAL UNIT OF LIFE CLASS 9

 • Important role in expelling excess water.

-• It is a minute particle consisting of RNA Ribosomes are the main sities
+• It is a minute particle consisting of RNA Ribosomes are the main sites of proteins synthesis and also the protein transported to Endoplasmic Reticulum.

 * Cell division